Stock market hit by worst day since Covid amid fears of new banking crisis

 The FTSE 100 had its worst single day since the early days of the Covid pandemic, closing at 7,344 points after its biggest one-day decline since last year’s disastrous Truss-Kwarteng mini-Budget.

-France’s biggest stock exchange also tumbled more than 3% and Germany’s by more than 2.5%, while markets in the US started trading firmly on the backfoot.
+France’s biggest stock exchange also tumbled more than 3 per cent and Germany’s by more than 2.5 per cent, while markets in the US started trading firmly on the backfoot.

 Neil Wilson, chief market analyst at Finalto, warned that Credit Suisse is “too big to fail” – though a Swiss politician said late on Wednesday there had been “no discussion” about state aid.

 The bank has been seeking to recover from a string of scandals that have undermined the confidence of investors and clients.
-Billions of deposits have been withdrawn and its shrunk dramatically in recent years.

 Andrew Kenningham, an economist at Capital Economics, said: “The problems in Credit Suisse once more raise the question whether this is the beginning of a global crisis or just another ‘idiosyncratic’ case.